tallybark/dob/README.rst

 * You can |demo-dob|_ to see how awesome it is!

-* You could also start using ``dob``, but just be aware it has not been vetted yet for a larger audience — we've only tested on one OS so far!
+* You can also start using ``dob``!

+  But just be aware that it has not been vetted yet for a larger audience — you might still encounter a few issues.
+But please report them, and we'll get them fixed.

   We just don't want you to have a bad first experience.

   Aka, *you've been warned!*

-We'll stop calling dob a beta once it's been tested on more OSes.
+  (Nonetheless, the ``dob`` beta uses a backup file judiciously, so if it does crash, you should not lose any unsaved data.)

-But dob is already feature-rich, and it's used daily (hourly!) by the authors.
+dob is already feature-rich, and it's used daily (hourly!) by the authors.

 To see what all the fuss is about, you can ``pip3 install dob``